xingjiepan/ScientificProjectManager/README.md

 ## 1. What does ScientificProjectManager do?
 The essence of many computational scientific projects is a dynamically growing graph of data processing.
 Each node is a dataset and each edge is a research step.
 The basic goal of ScientificProjectManager is to help scientists save their data as nodes of a graph and write their scripts as edges.

-ScientificProjectManager provides a set of tools that help users organize their working directory into the following standard form (which in fact represent a graph):
+ScientificProjectManager provides a set of tools that help users organize their working directory into the following standard form (which could be mapped to a graph):

 ```
 projectHome*/                             # The home of the project